nstanford5/ERC20/ERC20.md

 Our application is going to implement the ERC20 token spec and allow functions to be called indefinitely.
 We'll implement transfer and approval functions for users.

-In this program design we'll maintain an ownership database of our token.
-There won't be any external token transfers, we'll save that for the next iteration.
+This program will implement an ownership database of our token.
+There will not be any external token transfers, we'll save that for the next iteration.

 ## Who are the users in our application?
 There must be one ```Participant``` to deploy the contract and the other users are best defined as `API`.